envoyproxy/nighthawk/docs/root/overview.md

 ### Worker

-**Worker** is responsible for performing correct initialization and termination of its thread, as well as execution of it’s designated task and offering a way for consumers to wait for that task to complete.
+**Worker** is responsible for performing correct initialization and termination of its thread, as well as execution of its designated task and offering a way for consumers to wait for that task to complete.

 ### TerminationPredicate